dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 ## Choose item appearance at runtime

-The appearance of each item in the bindable layout can be chosen at runtime, based on the item value, by setting the `BindableLayout.ItemTemplateSelector` attached property to a `DataTemplateSelector`:
+The appearance of each item in the bindable layout can be chosen at runtime, based on the item value, by setting the `BindableLayout.ItemTemplateSelector` attached property to a <xref:Microsoft.Maui.Controls.DataTemplateSelector>:

 ```xaml
 <FlexLayout BindableLayout.ItemsSource="{Binding User.FavoriteTech}"